 Praised for her dynamic, passionate conducting style, Taiwanese-American conductor Mei-Ann Chen is acclaimed for infusing orchestras with energy, enthusiasm and high-level music-making, galvanizing audiences and communities alike.
 Music Director of the MacArthur Award-winning Chicago Sinfonietta since 2011, Ms. Chen has been named Principal Guest Conductor of Austria’s Recreation Grosses Orchester Graz, and the first-ever Artistic Partner of Houston’s River Oaks Chamber Orchestra (ROCO), both effective September 2019.
 She also has served as Artistic Director & Conductor for the National Taiwan Symphony Orchestra Summer Festival since 2016.
 Highly regarded as a compelling communicator and an innovative leader both on and off the podium, and a sought-after guest conductor, she continues to expand her relationships with orchestras worldwide.

-Upcoming highlights for 2019-2020 season include debuts with Germany’s NDR Radiophilharmonie and Darmstedt Staatsorchester, Interlochen Arts Festival in Michigan, Netherland’s Residentie Orkest at The Hague, New York Philharmonic’s Young People’s Concerts, Norway’s Oslo Philharmonic, Spain’s Basque National Orchestra, Switzerland’s Luzerner Sinfonieorchester, and at Taiwan’s National Kaohsiung Center for the Arts (Weiwuying, the world’s largest performing arts center since 2018) with Kaohsiung Symphony Orchestra.
+Upcoming highlights for 2019-2020 season include debuts with Germany’s NDR Radiophilharmonie and Darmstedt Staatsorchester, Interlochen Arts Festival in Michigan, Netherland’s Residentie Orkest at The Hague, New York Philharmonic’s Young People’s Concerts, Norway’s Oslo Philharmonic, Spain’s Basque National Orchestra, Switzerland’s Luzerner Sinfonieorchester, and debuts with the BBC Symphony Orchestra at Maida Vale Studios and at Taiwan’s National Kaohsiung Center for the Arts (Weiwuying, the world’s largest performing arts center since 2018) with Kaohsiung Symphony Orchestra.
 In her ninth season as Music Director of the Chicago Sinfonietta, Ms. Chen returns to Styriarte’s Recreation Grosses Orchester Graz for multiple programs as the new Principal Guest Conductor and to ROCO as the new Artistic Partner.
 Ms. Chen will also lead National Taiwan Symphony Orchestra’s 2019 Summer Festival Youth Orchestra on a 4-Concert Tour in Taiwan and Vietnam, as well as return engagements with the symphony orchestras of America’s Detroit, Pacific, and Tucson, Sweden’s Gävle, Helsingborgs, Malmö and Norrlands Operan, and Finland’s Tampere Filharmonia.

 North American guesting credits include appearances with the Symphony Orchestras of Atlanta, Baltimore, Cincinnati, Chicago, Houston, Indianapolis, National, Nashville, Oregon, San Diego, San Francisco, Seattle, Toronto, and Vancouver, to name a few.
 Amongst her overseas guesting credits are the symphonies of Austria’s Tonkünstler in Vienna; BBC Scottish; Brazil’s São Paulo (OSESP); Denmark’s National, Aalborg, Aarhus, Odense and Copenhagen Philharmonic; Germany’s Badische Staatskapelle Karlsruhe; Mexico’s National; Norway’s Radio and Trondheim; Sweden’s Gothenburg and Norrköping; the Netherlands Philharmonic Orchestra at the Concertgebouw; Switzerland’s Basel; Turkey’s Bilkent; and Taiwan’s Philharmonic.
 Ms. Chen’s U.S. summer music festival credits include Aspen, Grant Park, Grand Teton, Ravinia, Texas, and Wintergreen.